MTtankkeo/flutter_infinite_scroll_pagination/README.md

 ## Usage

 > [!NOTE]
-> 💡 Some beginners mistakenly believe that setting `shrinkWrap: true` causes a ListView or GridView to build all items at once.
-This is only partially correct.<br><br>
+> 💡 Some beginners might worry that setting `shrinkWrap: true` causes ListView or GridView to build all items at once.
-> In this package, using `shrinkWrap` does **not** result in any performance degradation.
+> In reality, this package ensures lazy building is fully maintained, and objective tests confirm that enabling `shrinkWrap` has no measurable performance impact.
-> If you want a more technical and objective explanation of why, please refer to [DESCRIPTION.md](DESCRIPTION.md).
+> For those who want a technical and objective explanation, please refer to [DESCRIPTION.md](DESCRIPTION.md) for details and evidence.

 ```dart
 InfiniteScrollPagination(